huggingface/hub-docs/docs/api-inference/tasks/text-to-image.md

 ## Text-to-image

-Generates images from input text.
-These models can be used to generate and modify images based on text prompts.
+Generate an image based on a given text prompt.

 <Tip>